stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 10 (P2L7) - OCL.md

 ### Post Condition Quiz

 _Say you had a class with two attributes, a and b, both Reals, and you wanted to have an Operations called swap that interchanges their values.
-See if you can probide a post-condition that expresses this Operation._
+See if you can probide a post-condition that expresses this Operation_.

 `post a = b@pre and b = a@pre`

 ### Bank ID Quiz

-_For the same diagram with context class Customer, how would you refer to the size of the set of BankIDs that a Customer instance has written checks on for all Orders that the Customer has made?_
+_For the same diagram with context class Customer, how would you refer to the size of the set of BankIDs that a Customer instance has written checks on for all Orders that the Customer has made_?

 `self.Order.Check.bankID --> size()`